 Unique Taxpayer Reference (UTR)

+In order to be able to file your Self Assessment tax return to HMRC using FreeAgent, you will need to enter your 10-digit unique tax reference number in your user profile.
 HMRC issues a UTR to all self-employed taxpayers.
 You will find the number at the top of any letters you receive from HMRC.
 The UTR number is always 10 characters long and these 10 characters will all be numbers - no letters.
 Make sure you use your own UTR.
-If you are in a partnership, you, your partner(s), and the partnership itself will all have different UTRs.
-If both you and your spouse have UTRs, be careful not to get them confused.

 Bank interest received - tax taken off